 Conclusion

-John Adams was not a Christian since he rejected the deity and atoning work of Christ.
-Instead, he was someone who picked out from the Bible what he liked and agreed to, and rejected the things that a “reasonable” people did not like.
+John Adams was not a Christian since he rejected the deity and the atoning work of Christ.
+Instead, he was someone who picked out from the Bible what he liked and agreed to, and rejected the things that a “reasonable” person did not like.
 Although he was a “moral” person in the eyes of man, he was “immoral” in the eyes of God.

 [1] John Fea.
 Was America Founded as a Christian Nation?
 (Louisville: Westminster John Knox Press, 2011).
 Pg.
 191. John Adams to Benjamin Rush, Aug.
 28, 1811.